 Risk-Informed Steering Committee (RISC)

 The NRC's RISC was established in 2014 to provide strategic direction to the NRC staff to advance the use of risk-informed decision making (RIDM) in various NRC activities, consistent with the Commission's Probabilistic Risk Assessment (PRA) Policy Statement.
-The NRC's RISC comprises of a senior management committee representing the NRC program offices (NRR, NRO, RES, NMSS, and NSIR as well as a senior executive from a regional office).
-The RISC is chaired by the NRR Office Director.
+The NRC's RISC comprised of a senior management committee representing the NRC program offices (NRR, NRO, RES, NMSS, and NSIR as well as a senior executive from a regional office).
+The RISC was chaired by the NRR Office Director.

 Previous Fiscal Years